EmanuelCadems/qaa/README.md

 This is an API about Questions and Answers.
 You can find the full description inside specs.

-You can check the [documentation](https://quiet-stream-12356.herokuapp.com/docs/)

-You can also check the [dashboard](https://quiet-stream-12356.herokuapp.com/admin/)
+You can check the [documentation](https://quiet-stream-12356.herokuapp.com/docs/) and the [dashboard](https://quiet-stream-12356.herokuapp.com/admin/)

 For the dashboard use the user and password that you received in your email along with the full description of the API.